Bobby Chalmers: Australia vs Rhodesia

 The Rhodesian team, headed by Scottish manager Danny McLennan, was out of practice, having not played since 1967.
 A four-game friendly series against Malawi was organised for February 1969, with two games each at home and away.
 Rhodesia drew 2–2 and won 1–0 in Malawi on 1 and 2 February respectively, then won 4–0 and drew 1–1 at Gwanzura Stadium in Salisbury a week later.
 Chalmers scored once in the third match.
 After breaking up for the domestic season soon after, the national side reconvened to begin training for the World Cup qualifying tournament in August 1969, while the South African league season was still going on.
 The 22-man squad chosen was made up of 13 blacks, seven whites and two coloured (mixed-race) players; according to the Melbourne Age, Rhodesia's key players were Chalmers, Hylton Grainger (another forward, who played for Johannesburg Rangers) and Robin Jordan, who had been the country's first-choice goalkeeper since 1962.
 The side also included George Shaya, who had just won the inaugural Rhodesian Soccer Star of the Year award for his strong performances up front for Salisbury Dynamos.
 Because of their professional commitments in South Africa, Chalmers and Grainger remained with their clubs until later.

 During late 1969, the Rhodesian team played seven practice matches against local clubs and provincial XIs, and finished the series unbeaten.
 Chalmers and Grainger joined the squad for the last two warm-up games.
 Because of his proficiency in the Sindebele and Shona languages, as well as his experience in South Africa and unmatched reputation amongst the Rhodesian players, Chalmers was made the team's captain.
-With each side desperate to progress to the play-off against Israel, the Australian and Rhodesian soccer associations were at loggerheads long before the action began on the field.
+With each side desperate to progress to the play-off against Israel, the Australian and Rhodesian football associations were at loggerheads long before the action began on the field.
 Chalmers personally became the target of protests from Sydney before the teams even travelled to Mozambique, with Australian officials positing that he should not be eligible for Rhodesia, as he was a permanent expatriate in South Africa.
 FIFA ruled that as a Rhodesian citizen who had never played for South Africa, there was no reason why Chalmers could not play.